Shock9616/MacProBot/README.md

     [Compatibility Database](https://www.codeweavers.com/compatibility)
 - `/define <term>`
   - Get a definition from a glossary of Mac gaming related terms
+- `/crossover`
+  - Get some quick information on how to set up and use CrossOver to play Windows games on Mac
 - `/metalhud`
   - Instructions for setting up the Metal HUD toolbar shortcut
 - `/screenrecord`